 Remembrance of the Daleks-style Imperial Dalek Custom Figure:

 Another colour scheme which, in my opinion, translates extremely well to the New Series sculpt is the iconic white and gold Imperial livery.
 This stands to reason, as the colour scheme of the New Series Daleks was partly inspired by the Imperial Dalek design, and I would not be disappointed if any tie-in Eighth Doctor novels or audio-books featuring the Dalek Civil War have this crossover design on the cover.
 However, much as I like the colour scheme itself, as a custom it proved difficult to make.
-I lost count eventually, but I believe this custom required something like 12 individual coats of white paint to completely cover the bronze and form a nice, even coat, and even then there are still some imperfections.
+I lost count eventually, but I believe this custom required around 12 individual coats of white paint to completely cover the bronze and form a nice, even coat, and even then there are still some imperfections.
 Nonetheless, the final result looks great, and I am a huge fan of this design on this type of Dalek.

 Bonus – New Series Movie Dalek Custom Figures:

 Although it looks ridiculous, I could not resist painting a few New Series Daleks in the classic technicolor Peter Cushing Movie style livery, even if it was just two of them.
 Overall, all things considered, they actually look quite nice, particularly since the enlarged lights and thicker base actually resemble the Movie Daleks more than the standard Classic Series Dalek sculpt does.
-Next time I will be showcasing some even wackier New Series Dalek Customs, so until then, I hope you enjoyed.